-Yoga excels at strengthening the core and at balancing out the relative strengths and weaknesses established by your sport but there are a number of other reasons to include Strength sequences into your program.
+Yoga excels at strengthening the core and at balancing out the relative strengths and weaknesses established by your sport.
+But here are a number of other reasons to include Strength sequences in your program.
+In yoga we:

-- Yoga balances strength with flexibility and mobility to optimise functional rather than maximal strength.
+- Balance strength work with flexibility and mobility to optimise functional rather than maximal strength.

-- Yoga integrates muscle groups to work together rather than focussing on muscles in isolation.
+- Integrate muscle groups to work together rather than focussing on muscles in isolation.

-- Yoga strengthens the core stabiliser muscles that support the spine.
+- Strengthen the core stabiliser muscles that support the spine.

-- Yoga emphasises the importance of the breath in building strength.
+- Emphasise the importance of the breath in strength training.

-- Yoga trains balance, which is an important component of functional strength.
+- Train balance which is an important component of functional strength.

-- Yoga trains strength dynamically, in all planes of movement.
+- Train strength dynamically in all planes of movement.

 - Yoga can be done anywhere with minimal equipment.

-- Yoga is endlessly variable which can lead to greater compliance.
+- It is endlessly variable, which can lead to greater compliance.